We’re on the Case

 I took Calvin out for an hour or so of “waterfall hunting.”
 I think we can all agree that sounds a lot cooler than, “let’s get in the car and go drive to some waterfalls in Manchester.”

 We didn’t have too much time, so extending our time at Case Mountain Park with a hike to the top wasn’t in the cards.
-But fear not friends, for I took care of that in 2007.
 Case Mountain is a very popular park and hiking to the top of Lookout Mountain for its famous view of Hartford is one of those hikes that everyone does at some point in their Connecticut lives.

 That page on the park itself contains lots of the history of this place, so I’ll spare you on this page.
 But I will tell you that the early Native Americans here called these falls ”nip-pau” because “nip” meant “water” and “pau” meant “falls.”
 Or so they tell me.